What motivates people to make a purchase or buy into a service? It has to be something they need or desire.

 Inconsistent advertising won’t win your leads

-Think of all the big international brands, take Toyota for example, their brand message is consistent, and advertising is easily recognisable in any form.
+Think of all the big international brands, take Toyota for example, their brand message is consistent, and digital ads are easily recognisable in any form.

 Today, even small businesses can achieve this by ensuring their branding is always consistent.
 This helps position your business top of mind and makes it easier for them to remember you and trust your brand.

 Keep your brand imagery and messaging consistent across all digital channels, eg: the different social media platforms, your website, your ads etc.

 This gives customers a consistent experience so they know what to expect and feel when they see your brand anywhere.